binipringle/torts/_texts/0-outline.md

 Remedies include damages such as cost of repair, fair market rental value, as well as punitive damages if the defendant is a particularly bad actor (willful, wanton, or malicious conduct).

 Replevin is a legal action that allows a person to recover personal property of which they were wrongfully dispossessed.
-A writ of replevin orders the defendant to return property to its rightful owner. [^1]
+A writ of replevin orders the defendant to return property to its rightful owner. [^2]

-[^1]:"replevin" comes from the Old French word "replevir," which means "to recover or take back."
+[^2]:"replevin" comes from the Old French word "replevir," which means "to recover or take back."
 It is derived from the Latin word "replegere," which means "to take back or regain."

 ---

-## Trespass to Conversion
+## Conversion

-A person is liable for trespass to conversion if they intentionally exercise dominion or control over or cause the destruction of or serious and substantial interference with another person’s chattel.
+A person is liable for conversion if they intentionally exercise dominion or control over or cause the destruction of or serious and substantial interference with another person’s chattel.

 Mistake is not a defense.
 A defendant is liable for conversion even if acting in good faith.